Property Import Add On 3.0 Has Landed

 Built from the ground up

-Just like with a house, the foundations of any software are paramount to it’s stability and longevity.
+Just like with a house, the foundations of any software are paramount to its stability and longevity.

 That’s why we didn’t just tweak version 2.
 We started from scratch.
 A complete rebuild of the plugin with stability, performance, and scalability at its core.

-Version 3.0 contains approximately 70,000 fewer lines of code than its predecessor.
+Version 3.0 contained approximately 70,000 fewer lines of code than its predecessor.
 It’s cleaner, leaner, and built to be easier to maintain, making it more straightforward to add support for new CRMs and formats in the future.

 Improved UI